MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-email-msg-csharp.md

 - Optionally: Review [File engines in the MIP SDK](concept-profile-engine-file-engine-cpp.md) concepts.
 - Optionally: Review [File handlers in the MIP SDK](concept-handler-file-cpp.md) concepts.

-## Set enable_msg_file_type and use File SDK for protecting .msg file
+## Set enable_msg_file_type and use File SDK for labeling .msg file

-In continuation of File AI application initialization quickstart, modify the file engine construction code to set `enable_msg_file_type flag` and then use the file engine to protect a .msg file.
+In continuation of File API application initialization quickstart, modify the file engine construction code to set `enable_msg_file_type flag` and then use the file engine to label a .msg file.

 1. Open the Visual Studio solution you created in the previous "Quickstart: File SDK application initialization (C#)".